Nikoleta-v3/HitchCos/docs/contributing/index.rst

 will check the various software tests but also build a viewable version of the documentation.

-You can click on the corresponding :code:`details` button to see any of these:
+You can click on the corresponding :code:`details` button to see any of these.

-Your modification will also be reviewed:

-To make any required changes, **modify the files**.
+No that your modification will also be reviewed.
+To make any required changes, **modify the files** in your computer as you did before.

 Then stage and commit the files::